abinit/abinit/doc/tutorial/compilation.md

 Remember to use *which*

-Inspect *config.log* for possible errors messages at the end.
+Inspect *config.log* for possible errors messages, especially the error messages associated to the feature you are trying to activate.
+Note, indeed, there configure is trying to detect your architecture at runtime.
+Tests performed at the begining may fail so not all the error messages reported in *config.log* are necessarily relevant.

-Remember to attach the log file when asking for help on the ABINIT forum
+Last but not least, remember to attach the log file when asking for help on the ABINIT forum

 How to use gdb